-You should write your bib #, name and cell phone number on your gear check bag in the space provided.
+Write your bib #, name and cell phone number on your gear check bag in the space provided.
 We promise to take good care of your possessions, but urge you not to check your valuables.

 1st Leg Runners

-Secured gear check is provided for relay participants at Oakledge Park (the 2-person Exchange Zone).
+Secured gear check is provided for relay participants at Oakledge Park (the 2 Person Exchange Zone).

 First leg runners give gear to your 2nd leg teammate to check at Oakledge Park.

 First leg runner should claim gear as soon as possible after arriving at Oakledge Park.

 At 10:30am, unclaimed gear will be transferred to the RunVermont office (One Main Street, Suite 304, Burlington) and available on Monday.

 Items not claimed in one week will be donated to charity.

 Oakledge Park Gear Check: Open 7:30am to 10:30am.